superfaceai/station/README.md

 ### Enviroment variables

-Secretes used for authentication during tests are stored in `.env.capabilities` and loaded using dotenv.
-Run `cp .env.capabilities.example .env.capabilities` to start from the template.
+Secretes used for authentication during tests are stored in `.env` and loaded using dotenv.
+Run `cp .env.example .env` to start from the template.

 ### Automated publishing